 No. Existing providers are a strong fit, but the door is also open to people who are new and serious about learning the right way.

-Level 1 ECE matters, but you do not need to have everything finished before reaching out.
+Level 1 ECE matters, but you do not need every step finished before reaching out.
 If you are serious, we can help you understand the path and next steps.

 That is okay.
-The goal is to help serious people understand the right order and next steps early so they do not lose time or get overwhelmed.
+The goal is to help serious people understand the right order early so they do not lose time or get overwhelmed.

-You can expect a human follow-up, clearer next-step guidance, and a calmer process while SMADA completes licensing expected by the end of April.
+You can expect a human follow-up, clearer next-step guidance, and a calmer process from the very beginning.

 Parent FAQ